OlekTk/NimbleStroker/README.md

 ## What does the code do?

+### nimble.py

+This file provides means to communicate with the toy.

-Out of the box, the code will drive the Actuator with a constant waveform analogous to the one coming from the Pendant with moderate intensity, texture, and nature.
-Feel free to adapt the waveform to your needs.
+When run directly, the code will drive the Actuator with a constant waveform analogous to the one coming from the Pendant with moderate intensity, texture, and nature.

 If you would like to spy on the protocol, there is also a commented-out code for capturing and analysing the frames.

+### sequencer.py

+This file demonstrates how to generate sets of simple waveforms, smoothly transitioning from one preset to another.